See below for the practice GDPR Privacy Notice.

 I was an English and Drama teacher and Communications lecturer before training as an osteopath.
 I'd never actually visited one, but was so taken with what I'd read about it as a profession, I gave up teaching to re-train.
 I was particularly drawn to the combination of medical knowledge with a practical, holistic, hands-on approach to helping people.
 I spent the next 6 years first doing an access course in Nottingham and then studying a BSc(Hons) Ost at Oxford Brookes and the College of Osteopaths.

-My own health journey started at a young age and has given me a real understanding of many health issues and wide experience of other complementary and alternative health approaches in my search for optimum health.
+My own health journey started at a young age and has given me a genuine understanding of many health issues and wide experience of other complementary and alternative health approaches in my search for optimum health.

-As a young child I developed alopecia due to music exam anxieties, and as a young athlete training long hours in swimming, cross-country running and pistol-shooting for the triathlon, suffered with my knee joints, and dealing with a level of hypermobility.
+As a young child I developed alopecia due to music exam anxieties, and as a young athlete training long hours in swimming, cross-country running and pistol-shooting for the triathlon, suffered with painful knee joints, and dealing with a level of hypermobility.

 I rowed for university and discovered through yoga, how inflexible I had become after years of training with no stretching and how much it helped my body awareness, and ability to relax.